 - Joint dislocations with acromioclavicular (AC) dislocations being high on the list

 - Glenohumeral and sternoclavicular joint dislocation (rarer)

-- Soft tissue injuries include a rotator cuff tear which is one of the most common ski injuries
+- Soft tissue injuries include a rotator cuff tear

 To learn more about how to make skiing accident claims after sustaining injury through no fault of your own, please continue reading.
 Alternatively, get in touch today to see if you could claim skiing accident compensation for your incident.